Why Be a Chemistry Major Student?

 Physics: Physics 135-1,2 and 3 OR Physics 125-1,2 and 3 (ISP students)

-Biochemistry: Biological Sciences 301 OR 308 or Biological Sciences 241 (ISP students)
+Biochemistry: Biological Sciences 301 or Biological Sciences 241 (ISP students)

 The required courses in math and physics listed here are intended to provide the chemistry major student with a solid base in these areas integral to the study of chemistry.
 Various other options are possible for completion of the math requirements; student admission to these other advanced course programs in math is made through the Department of Mathematics.
 It is strongly suggested that students complete the necessary math and physics courses as early as possible in their undergraduate program.

 Students entering Northwestern with advanced placement in Physics may use this to fulfill the physics requirement.
-In the event that a student has advanced placement in non-calculus based physics (Physics 130) it is suggested that the student complete the physics sequence with Physics 135.
+In the event that a student has advanced placement in non-calculus-based physics (Physics 130) the student should consult the Director of Undergraduate Studies for Chemistry to determine if the physics requirement can be fulfilled simply by taking the remaining physics courses in the Physics 135 sequence.

 Core Chemistry Courses